alphalon/kotlin-scripting/README.md

 //CMD <command> <multi-word description>
 ```

-The `//CMD` comment is used for documenting the available commands.
-If not present, the command name is taken from the script name and no description will be shown when the commands are listed.
+The `//CMD` comment is used for identifying and documenting the available commands.
+It is required in order to distinguish from other uses of Kotlin script files (Gradle build scripts, etc).

-This comment is required for command resolution in `ko.kts` scripts, which support implementing multiple commands in a single file.
+This comment may appear more than once for command resolution in `ko.kts` scripts, which support implementing multiple commands in a single file.
 For these scripts, the command is passed as the first argument.
 These special scripts can also be located in search root directories so creating a `scripts` subdirectory in your project is not necessary.

-The presence of a `//HELP` comment indicates the script supports being called with the `--help` argument to output usage information to the console.
+The presence of a `//HELP` comment indicates the script supports being called with the `--help` argument to output detailed usage information to the console.

 #### Naming